j-hannes/elm-tutorial/docs/tutorial.md

     └── index.html
 ```

-We will concatenate the elm.js with our app.js together in one file called
+We will concatenate the elm.js and our app.js together in one file called
 bundle.js.
 So our new index.html now looks like:

 ```HTML